TSOlami/mental-health-coach/backend/README.md

 # Mental health support AI

-## Prerequisties
+## Steps
-1. Create a virtual environment.
+1. Create a virtual environment (optional).
-2. Install requirements.
+2. Navigate to the "backend" directory and install requirements using "pip install -r requirements.txt"
 3. Create a .env file and set AI71_API_KEY = "<your AI71 API key>"
-4. Run the main file.
+4. Run the server using "python manage.py runserver"

-## Example usage
-1. Run the file on the terminal using: python3 main.py
-2. Choose an AI personality
-3. Start having conversations with the AI